mozbektr/Mehmet/README.md

-3D Interactive Analysis Stress Viewer
+Interactive 3D Viewer for X, Y, Z, and Von Mises Stress Results

-I am sharing the 3D Analysis Stress Viewer I developed to easily explore and visualize analysis results from any CSV file containing X, Y, Z, and stress (e.g., Von Mises) values.
+I am sharing a 3D interactive viewer that visualizes X, Y, Z, and Von Mises stress data from any CSV file.
+The output is a single standalone HTML file that can be opened in any web browser.

-Note: I used PrePoMax 2.4.0 for development.
-However, the viewer will work with CSV files exported from any analysis software (e.g., Nastran, Ansys, Altair, etc.).
+Note: I used PrePoMax 2.4.0 for development, but the viewer works with CSV files exported from any analysis software (e.g., Nastran, Ansys, Altair, etc.).

 I am not an expert analyst, just a mechanical designer.
 I only perform simple, amateur static analyses when needed for my own work.

-Initially, I started this project because I needed a CSV file with X, Y, Z, and stress values from Analysis-1.frd (v2.4.0), but couldn’t find a working Python script for it.
+Initially, I started this project because I needed a CSV file with X, Y, Z, and stress values, but couldn’t find a working Python script.
 Existing scripts I found didn’t work correctly.

-Now, the viewer can load any CSV file with X, Y, Z, and stress values and display an interactive 3D visualization.
+Now, the viewer can load any CSV file with X, Y, Z, and stress values and generate a standalone interactive HTML file (Prepromax_interactive_stress_plot.html).

-Required files to run the viewer:
+Required Files

 v05.py